-This is a series of shell images, starting with a fabric scallop pin, which I made in the early 80′s.
+This is a series of shell images, starting with a fabric scallop pin, which I made in the late 70′s.
 See the story about my pins in earlier posts here.

 The scale and natural delicacy of shells make them suitable props for my little dolls.
 Here’s a 2″ mermaid photographed on the beach.